-Now, as required by the Interministerial Comission on Global Climate Change, the Brazilian DNA, invitations must be sent for comments to local stakeholders as part of the procedures for analyzing CDM projects and issuing letters of approval.
-This procedure will be followed by ESTRE to take its GHG mitigation initiative to the public.
+As required by the Interministerial Comission on Global Climate Change, the Brazilian DNA, invitations must be sent for comments to local stakeholders as part of the procedures for analyzing CDM projects and issuing letters of approval.
+ESTRE invited several organizations and institutions to comment the CDM project being developed.
+Letters9 and the Executive Summary of the project were sent to the following local stakeholders: